libremfg/rhize-docs/content/deploy/install/services.md

 Install the calendar service with these steps:

-1. Create tables in timeseries
+1. Create tables in the time series:

 ```sql
 CREATE TABLE IF NOT EXISTS PSDT_POT(